Arucard1983/ERYA-Profiling/src/readme.txt

 # Fixed the numerical integration domain of yields, thus solving some abnormal results on some simulations.
 # Support for Stopping-Power calculation by table interpolation, usally imported from the SRIM program.
 # Direct SRIM table parsing from Ziegler's import option.
+# The window sizes can be resized with a mouse.

 7. Future Improvements